Codium-ai/pr-agent/docs/CUSTOM_SUGGESTIONS.md

 ## Overview
 The `custom_suggestions` tool scans the PR code changes, and automatically generates custom suggestions for improving the PR code.
-It shares similarities with the `imrpove` tool, but with one main difference: the `custom_suggestions` tool will only propose suggestion that follow specific guidelines defined by the prompt in: `pr_custom_suggestions.prompt` configuration.
+It shares similarities with the `improve` tool, but with one main difference: the `custom_suggestions` tool will only propose suggestion that follow specific guidelines defined by the prompt in: `pr_custom_suggestions.prompt` configuration.

 The tool can be triggered [automatically](https://github.com/Codium-ai/pr-agent/blob/main/Usage.md#github-app-automatic-tools) every time a new PR is opened, or can be invoked manually by commenting on a PR.